jamjon3/MessageService/README.md

 * This is just one piece of a larger IdM effort, so I want to keep it as simple as possible.

 ## Features
-* Simple REST API
+* Simple REST API - Documentation is available on [Apiary] (http://docs.usfit.apiary.io/)
 * Supports both Topics and Queues
 * Supports CAS and HTTP-BASIC authentication
 * MongoDB-based message persistence

-API documentation is available on [Apiary] (http://docs.usfit.apiary.io/)